 Community Management: Community managers interact with followers, customers, and influencers, facilitating conversations and addressing concerns.
 Strong community management builds trust and loyalty, encouraging positive interactions and enhancing the overall customer experience.

-Reporting: Team members responsible for reporting document findings and present actionable recommendations based on insights gathered through social listening efforts.
+Reporting: Team members are responsible for reporting document findings and presenting actionable recommendations based on insights gathered through social listening efforts.
 Clear and concise reporting helps stakeholders understand the effectiveness of social strategies and guides future initiatives.

 Team Structure and Collaboration